Structured output

 const { parsed } = await complete<Invoice>({ model: process.env.LLM_MODEL!, apiKey: process.env.LLM_API_KEY, prompt: 'Extract invoice data from: "Acme Corp.
 Items: Widget $12.50, Bolt $0.99.
 Total $13.49"', structured: { schema: { type: 'object', properties: { vendor: { type: 'string' }, total: { type: 'number' }, items: { type: 'array', items: { type: 'object', properties: { description: { type: 'string' }, amount: { type: 'number' }, }, required: ['description', 'amount'], }, }, }, required: ['vendor', 'total', 'items'], }, }, maxTokens: 256,});Step 5 — Handle parse failures

-Section titled “Step 5 — Handle parse failures”If the model somehow emits invalid JSON (network truncation, unusual model behaviour),
+Section titled “Step 5 — Handle parse failures”If the model emits invalid JSON (network truncation, unusual model behaviour),

 | Field | Type | Default | Notes |